igloo-project/igloo-doc/source/usage/howtos/UI-Redirecting.md

+(ui-redirecting)=
 # UI Redirecting

 This page explains various methods for redirecting from one page to another in you web application.

 Please note that we're talking about redirection as part of a server-side process, such as a form that redirects to a different page based on the user input.
-If you just want a link in your HTML page, please see [UI-Links](UI-Links.html).
+If you just want a link in your HTML page, please see {ref}`UI-Links <ui-links>`.

 ## Redirecting as part of the authentication/authorization process